Sengkang: North East Line

-Sengkang Town is linked to the Central Area via the North East Line (NEL) at Sengkang MRT/LRT station, located at the Town Centre, and Buangkok station, located at the southern end of the town.
+Sengkang Town is linked to the city via the North East Line (NEL) at Sengkang MRT/LRT station, located at the town centre, and Buangkok station, located at the southern end of the town.
 The NEL is a fully automated heavy rail mass rapid transit line which started operations on 20 June 2003.
 It is operated by SBS Transit.

 Sengkang station, an interchange with the Sengkang LRT, shares a building complex with Sengkang Bus Interchange for commuters' ease of switching across the different available modes of public transport.
 The MRT portion of the station began operations on 20 June 2003, together with most of the NEL, whereas the LRT portion of the station had already opened on 18 January that year.

 Buangkok station, the other station along the NEL in Sengkang Town, serves the housing developments in Buangkok, at Compassvale, and the northern part of Hougang New Town.
 The station was initially left unopened due to a lack of development in the vicinity, but started operations on 15 January 2006 once the first development in the area was completed.